Hanoi Ancient House at 87 Ma May Street

 How to get there

-The ancient house sits at 87 Ma May street, a popular street in Hanoi Old Quarter.
-You can easily walk there for less than 10 minutes from Hoan Kiem lake.
+The ancient house is located at 87 Ma May Street, a prominent street in the Hanoi Old Quarter.
+It is conveniently accessible on foot, with a walk of less than 10 minutes from Hoan Kiem Lake.

 Useful Information